 That said, however, even this element is not without some shortcomings.
 The game was clearly rushed in its late stages, which is particularly evident in its final chapter - a rather corny throwback to the first game that ends in a fairly braindead shootout with the final bosses, which is a bit of a disappointing turn for a game that, up to that point, has allowed the player to approach problems in a variety of ways.
 The game also still utilizes the Thief engine, which provided for large environments with little in the way of performance hiccups, but had the downside of featuring rather ugly, flat textures on most surfaces and NPCs, lending them a somewhat stiff, unrealistic look - while this does aid the horror at times with its exaggerated motions, it just as easily lends itself to moments of unintentional comedy in the same way.

 When all is said and done, System Shock 2 excels in spite of its prominent shortcomings.
 While its textures and character models are rather ugly by today's standards and its overall balance leaves some things to be desired, its immersive atmosphere, free-form RPG gameplay and a true sense of tension and horror make it a standout gaming experience.
 A great storytelling experience that still chills me to my core every time I replay it and, in my book, still the finest experience in survival horror to this day.
-Bioshock certainly made an attempt to succeed it in tone and themes (and succeeded in some regards), but in my opinion lacks much of the brilliant subtle touches that makes System Shock 2 a standout classic.
+Bioshock certainly made an attempt to succeed it in tone and themes (and succeeded in some regards), but in my opinion lacks many of the brilliant subtle touches that makes System Shock 2 a standout classic.

 Developer: Irrational Games/Looking Glass Studios